demidenm/ABCD_EnvBrainPubert_ReplicateExtend/README.md

   +	*Code*: This folder includes the R Markdown code (and .html output) of template code that will be used for the final analyses.
 Each of the for steps have self-contained explanations of steps within the file and the associated methods/packages linked
     + (1) Part1_AggregateData is used to compile the data that into a single .csv file used;
     + (2) Part2_CreateVars_Descriptives performs exclusion criteria, variable creation/selection (consistent w/ original work) and puts it into a dataset;
-    + (3) fits the factors for our models and saves the individual scores for each subject;
+    + (3) Part3_ExtrractFactorScores fits the factors for our models and saves the individual scores for each subject;
-    + (4) uses fake data to demonstrate the code for the replication (Aim 1) and multiverse extension (Aim 2) that will be used with the full data.
+    + (4) Part4_MediationSpecificationCurve uses fake data to demonstrate the code for the replication (Aim 1) and multiverse extension (Aim 2) that will be used with the full data.

 The associated Stage 1 preregistration for Aim 1 can be found at: https://doi.org/10.17605/OSF.IO/GXK96

 ## Stage 2 Analyses/Results
-The code will be added to a subsequent folder with the associated results upon completion of analyses.
+the Stage 2 folder includes the code folder with the R .rmd and .html files.
+There were only minor changes between the preregistered and final code used.
+By placing the R code within the same folder where the archived data is downloaded, e.g. ABCDStudyNDA_1182451, the script was tested on Mac and Window systems.
+The R version used for each test >v3.8
++	*Code*:
+  + (1) Part1_AggregateData a typo for two brain measures were updated;
+  + (2) Part2_CreateVars_Descriptives;
+  + (3) Part3_ExtrractFactorScores;
+  + (4) Part4_MediationSpecificationCurve: uses real data as opposed to fake data in preregistration